Sudden adiabaticity entering field-induced state in UTe2: Discussion

 Before treating the thermodynamics of the onset of the high-field SC$_{\rm FP}$ state in more detail, it is worth considering whether there is an alternative explanation for the previous (non-thermodynamic) data used to identify the apparent superconductivity of this phase.

 One possibility might be a low (but nonzero) resistivity metallic phase caused by a field-induced Fermi-surface reconstruction at $H_{\rm m}$ that occurs over a restricted range of field orientations.
-However, existing experimental data provide a number of objections to such an interpretation. \begin{enumerate} \item As mentioned in the Introduction, Hall-effect and thermopower measurements~\cite{knafo_magnetic-field-induced_2019}for $H \parallel b$ indicate a very significant {\it decrease} in the charge-carrier density as one crosses $H_{\rm m}$ into the FP (normal) state, leading to a strong {\it increase} in the resistivity~\cite{knafo_magnetic-field-induced_2019,ran_extreme_2019}. \item To counter the previous point, one might argue that a significantly different change in electrical properties ({\it i.e.}, a large {\it increase} in carrier density and/or a decrease in resistivity) occurs at $H_{\rm m}$, but only over a special, restricted range of $\theta$.
+However, existing experimental data provide a number of objections to such an interpretation. \begin{enumerate} \item As mentioned in the Introduction, Hall-effect and thermopower measurements~\cite{knafo_magnetic-field-induced_2019}for $H \parallel b$ indicate a very significant {\it decrease} in the charge-carrier density as one crosses $H_{\rm m}$ into the FP (normal) state, leading to a strong {\it increase} in the resistivity~\cite{knafo_magnetic-field-induced_2019,ran_extreme_2019}. \item To counter the previous point, one might argue that a significantly different change in electrical properties ({\it i.e.}, a large {\it increase} in carrier density and/or mobility) occurs at $H_{\rm m}$, but only over a special, restricted range of $\theta$.
 In such a case, one would expect that the metamagnetic transition would also change in character for these angles.
-However, torque magnetometry data (Fig. \ref{fig:figure6}) carried out over a wide range of field orientations show that the position and size of the magnetization jump at $H_{\rm m}$ vary smoothly and monotonically with $\theta$. \item An increase in the charge-carrier density at $H_{\rm m}$ would lead to cooling (see \cite{jaime_closing_2000, jaime_frontiers_2009} for Ce$_3$Bi$_4$Pt$_3$ and \cite{jaime_high_2002} for URu$_2$Si$_2$) in the MCE during the field up-sweep and heating in the down-sweep, which is incompatible with the data in this paper. \item The PDO data used to detect the SC$_{\rm FP}$ state in Ref.~\cite{ran_extreme_2019} (and those in this paper) behave in a qualitatively similar manner to PDO measurements on more conventional superconductors such as pnictides~\cite{SMYLIE,NIKOLO} and cuprates~\cite{CdC}, especially in the hysteresis observed between up-sweeps and down-sweeps of the field.
-By contrast, PDO data measured in systems where there is a large field-induced increase in carrier density but no superconductivity~\cite{Xiang2021,PCHo} behave in a very different way. \item The typical energy scales associated with the transition at $H_{\rm m}$ are $\sim 40~$K (see {\it Introduction} above).
-Any phenomenon associated with increased (normal-state) conductivity due to a Fermi-surface change at $H_{\rm m}$ would be expected to persist (or slowly die away) over a temperature range similar to this.
-By contrast, the upper temperature limit of the SC$_{\rm FP}$ phase is about 1.9~K~\cite{ran_extreme_2019}, very similar to the critical temperatures of the SC$_{\rm PM}$ and SC$_{\rm RE}$ superconducting phases~\cite{aoki_unconventional_2022}, suggesting a common or closely related origin. \end{enumerate} In view of the above points, the following discussion of the thermodynamics occurring at and around $H_{\mathrm{m}}$ assumes that the SC$_{\rm FP}$ phase is superconducting.
+However, torque magnetometry data (Fig. \ref{fig:figure6}) carried out over a wide range of field orientations show that the position and size of the magnetization jump at $H_{\rm m}$ vary smoothly and monotonically with $\theta$. \item An increase in the charge-carrier density at $H_{\rm m}$ (such as due to the closing of an energy gap) leads to cooling (see \cite{jaime_closing_2000, jaime_frontiers_2009} for Ce$_3$Bi$_4$Pt$_3$ and \cite{jaime_high_2002} for URu$_2$Si$_2$) of the sample during the field up-sweep and heating in the down-sweep, which is incompatible with the data in this report.
+A highly conductive field-induced gap-less metallic state would also likely lead to eddy-current heating in changing fields of both directions, which is not present in the MCE data. \item The observation of reversible heating upon entering the high field SC$_{\rm FP}$ phase indicating the opening of an energy gap in excitations, is accompanied by sample thermal decoupling (adiabaticity).
+This is the consequence of an increase in the sample thermal relaxation time constant $\tau \propto C/K$, where $C$ is the sample heat capacity and $K$ is its thermal conductance.
+Since the opening of an energy gap leads to a reduction of $C$, the observed increase in $\tau$ points to a significant drop in $K$ reminiscent of a superconducting state, as seen in numerous U-based compounds such as UBe$_{13}$, UPt$_3$, UCoGe, and URhGe \cite{ravex_1987, suderow_1997, howald_PhD, taupin_2014}, as well as in UTe$_2$ in low fields \cite{rosuel_2023}.